MicrosoftDocs/biztalk-docs/his/core/data-providers-for-db21.md

 - ·sp_setdefaultdatatypemapping

-  For more information, see the [System Stored Procedures (Transact-SQL)](/previous-versions/sql/sql-server-2005/ms187961(v=sql.90)) (https://go.microsoft.com/fwlink/?LinkID=180765) topic in SQL Server Books Online.
+  For more information, see the [System Stored Procedures (Transact-SQL)](sql/relational-databases/system-stored-procedures/system-stored-procedures-transact-sql).